bhrnjica/ObjectDetection/README.md

 pip install opencv-python easydict pyyaml future
 ```

-The also code uses prebuild Cython modules for parts of the region proposal network (see `utils/cython_modules`).
+Also, code uses prebuild Cython modules for parts of the region proposal network (see `utils/cython_modules`).

 If you want to use the debug output you need to run `pip install pydot_ng` ([website](https://pypi.python.org/pypi/pydot-ng)) and install [graphviz](http://graphviz.org/) to be able to plot the CNTK graphs (the GraphViz executable has to be in the system’s PATH).